 High cholesterol is a major risk for heart disease, which is the number one cause of illness and death in the United States.
 Statins are the first-line treatment to lower low-density lipoprotein cholesterol (LDL-C) and reduce the risk for cardiovascular events, but for some, including many with FH, that is not enough.
 PCSK9is have been shown to lower LDL-C and improve cardiovascular outcomes in multiple large randomized trials, yet many individuals prescribed a PCSK9i by their doctor are unable to obtain treatment.

 “Over eighty thousand individuals at high risk for cardiovascular events experienced delays in treatment.
 Unprecedented high insurance denials, high drugs costs and related out-of-pocket costs resulted in individuals not receiving therapy and caused a significant increase in cardiovascular events, including heart attacks and stroke.
-In other words, real people had real heart attacks and strokes because they could not get the medicine prescribed by their doctors,” said Kelly Myers, FH Foundation chief technology officer and study author.
+In other words, real people had real heart attacks and strokes because they could not get the medicine prescribed by their doctors,” said Kelly Myers, Family Heart Foundation chief technology officer and study author.

 The study also found that individuals who did not fill their prescriptions had an immediate 21 percent increased risk of a cardiovascular event during the study period.2 Approximately 65 percent of unfilled prescriptions were among Medicare patients, likely due to higher co-pay costs.

 “Higher co-pays led to more individuals giving up their therapy even if they were approved.
 Importantly, we found that women, minorities and individuals with lower incomes who are historically under-treated for heart disease had higher rates of both rejected and unfilled prescriptions,” added Myers.